toyokazu-sekiguchi/depoDM/README.md

 # To-do (?) list
 - [ ] Cross-check of Pythia calculation.
-- [ ] Incorporation of a recombination code (recfast/HyRec/CosmoRec).
+- [ ] Integration of a recombination code (recfast/HyRec/CosmoRec).
 Probably this needs to be done as postprocess in a separate code, because none of the available recombination codes are python-native and callback functionarity could be a primary obstacle.
-- [ ] Incorporation of Python version of 21cmFast.
-Quickie try on my local computer (MacBookPro) failed, probably due to inconsistent setup of gcc (?
-Default gcc (clang) is mixed with homebrewed one?
+- [ ] Integration of Python version of 21cmFast.
+Quickie try failed on my local computer (MacBookPro), probably due to inconsistent setup of gcc.
+(Default gcc, i.e. clang, is mixed with homebrewed one?)